lgpdevtools/sraX/README.md

 ```
 Where:
 ```
+-p	The translated alignments of assembled genome(s) are queried using dblastx
+	(DIAMOND blastx) or blastx (NCBI blastx).
+In any case, the process is parallelized (up to 100 genome files are run simultaneously) for reducing computing times (default: dblastx)

+-i	Use this percent identity cut-off to filter false positives (default: 85)

+-c	Use this fraction aligned query to the reference sequence (default: 60)

+-e	Use this evalue cut-off to filter false positives (default: 1e-05)

+-t	Use this number of threads (default: 6)

 -o	Output folder.
 If not provided, the following default name will be taken:

 	'genome_directory'_'sraX'_'id'_'aln_cov'_'blast_x'

 	Example: input folder = 'Test'; id = 85; aln_cov = 95; blast_x = dblastx

 	Output folder = 'Test_sraX_85_95_dblastx'

--p		The translated alignments of assembled genome(s) are queried using dblastx
-		(DIAMOND blastx) or blastx (NCBI blastx).
-In any case, the process is parallelized (up to 100 genome files are run simultaneously) for reducing computing times (default: dblastx)

--e		Use this evalue cut-off to filter false positives (default: 1e-05)

--i		Use this percent identity cut-off to filter false positives (default: 85)

--c		This fraction of the query must align to the reference sequence (default: 60)

--t		Number of threads when running sraX (default: 6)
+-d	Mandatory directory containing the input file(s), which must be in FASTA format and
+	consisting of individual assembled genome sequences.
 ```

 ## License